Brown-University-Library/riamco/README.md

 # RIAMCO v2
-This is a proof of concept for the redesign of the [RIAMCO](http://www.riamco.org/) web site.
+This is a proof of concept for the redesign of the RIAMCO.org web site.

+You can see a preview at [https://apps.library.brown.edu/riamco/](https://apps.library.brown.edu/riamco/)

 # Pre-requisites